yzeng1314/filament-inventory-tracker/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Test locally
 5. Submit a pull request

+The GitHub workflow will automatically build and test your changes.

 ## License

 MIT License - see LICENSE file for details.

-## Support

-For issues and questions:
-- Check the troubleshooting section
-- Review application logs
-- Create an issue in the repository